DarrenCoppinger/milestone-project-4/README.md

 #### Icons
 - [Font Awesome](https://fontawesome.com/)
-    - The Font Awesome icons where used as they provide a wide array of attractive and useful icons and I found these to be sufficient for my project.
+    - The Font Awesome icons where used as they provide a wide array of attractive and useful icons and the author found these to be sufficient for the project.

 #### Typography
 The font used for this project is [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans).
 It is included through the use of the Bootswatch theme [Lux](https://bootswatch.com/lux/).

-This suited the simple minimalist clean aesthetic that the author had in mind for the website and so was not changed.
+This suited the minimalist, clean aesthetic that the author had in mind for the website and so was not changed.

 ### Wireframe
 Wireframes for both the desktop and mobile versions of the website were produced.
 They are included below: